-The results for the Reporting Period are set out in the consolidated statement of profit or loss and other comprehensive income on page 79 of this annual report.
+The results of the Group for the Reporting Period are set out in the consolidated statement of profit or loss and other comprehensive income on page 84 of this annual report.

-The Directors do not recommend the payment of final dividend for the Reporting Period.
+The Directors do not recommend the payment of a final dividend for the Reporting Period.